A self contained full house for use on your property or on vacation.

 Design out air gaps behind outer sheeting both on walls and roof.
 Air gaps are time consuming to implement and cut down available inside house space.

-Avoid angles.
+Avoid angles (other than 90 degrees).
 Keep it purely rectangular to make it simple to implement.

-It needs to be very energy efficient.
+It needs to be energy efficient (ie economical to heat).
 This is a big difference between an RV and a Tiny House.

 Bed size 8'6" x 26'